 grew up in front of the camera, but he came of age as an artist behind it.
 The actor-turned-filmmaker has directed well over 20 movies throughout his career, taking an unostentatious approach to popcorn flicks and prestige pictures alike.
-With "Inferno" now in theaters, here's a look back at the good, the bad, and "The Dilemma."
+With "Solo" now in theaters, here's a look back at the good, the bad, and "The Dilemma."

 What at first appears to be Howard's attempt at a Woody Allen